-For the ‘Summer Butterflies on orange’, I took photos of the butterflies landing on the lavender bush in my garden and then painted from the photograph – the butterflies don’t stay still for long enough to sketch them in colour!
+For the ‘Summer Butterflies on orange’ seen below, available here, I took photos of the butterflies landing on the lavender bush in my garden and then painted from the photograph – the butterflies don’t stay still for long enough to sketch them in colour!

 The skirt I made from this fabric is one of my favourite summer garments: